OrchardCMS/OrchardCore/src/docs/reference/modules/HealthChecks/README.md

 ## Health Checks Configuration

-The following configuration values are used by default and can be customized:
+The following configurations are available and can be customized:

 ```json
     "OrchardCore_HealthChecks": {